-Optional Memorial: Liturgical Color: White
+Liturgical Color: White

-In the Franciscan tradition, he walked everywhere.
+In the Franciscan tradition, Bernardine of Siena walked everywhere.
 No horse or mule or carriage for the journey.
 He excoriated usury, superstition, and the deplorable scourge of homosexual acts, in the starkest terms.
-Compared to the modern penchant for market research, polling, and tailoring a message to audience expectations, St. Bernardine was fearless.
+Compared to the modern penchant for market research, polling, and tailoring a message to audience expectations, Saint Bernardine was fearless.
 He spoke the unvarnished truths of his religion to the adherents of the same.
 Preaching, he understood, was an essential charism of the Priesthood of Christ, not an add-on.
-St.Bernardine also published, far ahead of his time, works on entrepreneurship, business practices, a just wage, and the determining of just values for a product or service.
-St. Bernardine was a sophisticated thinker with a common touch.
+Saint Bernardine also published, far ahead of his time, works on entrepreneurship, business practices, a just wage, and the determining of just values for a product or service.
+Saint Bernardine was a sophisticated thinker with a common touch.

-The fact that St. Bernardine lived almost to the dawn of the age of the printed book meant that many of his sermons and works were accurately preserved.
+The fact that Saint Bernardine lived almost to the dawn of the age of the printed book meant that many of his sermons and works were accurately preserved.
 It also meant that images of his likeness were uniform and accurate.
-A famous painting by El Greco shows the emaciated friar standing, not at rest.
-He is in a worn franciscan habit, with the three knots showing on his white cincture, representing poverty, chastity, and obedience.
+A famous painting by El Greco shows the emaciated friar in a worn franciscan habit, the three knots on his white cincture visible, representing poverty, chastity, and obedience.
 His right hand holds a standard bearing the monogram of the name of Jesus—IHS.
 In his left hand is a book, perhaps the Bible.
-He is educated.
 And at his feet are three bishops’ miters, resting on the ground.
-St. Bernardine was three times offered to be made a bishop by the Holy See.
-And three times he said “No.” In addition to all of his considerable virtues, our saint possessed the queen of the virtues as well—humility.
+Saint Bernardine was three times offered to be made a bishop by the Holy See.
+And three times he said, “No.” Thus, in addition to all of his other considerable virtues, our saint also possessed the queen of the virtues as well—humility.
 No bishopric for him.
-St. Bernardine was canonized in 1450, six years after he died, after numerous miracles were attributed to his intercession.
+Bernardine of Siena was the Saint Paul of his era and was canonized in 1450, just six years after he died, numerous miracles having already been attributed to his intercession.